Matcha White Chocolate Slice

 - To assemble, interchangeably pour the white chocolate and matcha fillings over the base.
 Swirl them with a fork or chopstick at the end and place the slice back in the freezer overnight to set.

 - Slice into 16 bars and decorate as you wish.
 Store in the fridge to keep firm.
-Best served with a frothy matcha latte made with your leftover almond milk!
+Delicious served with a frothy matcha latte made with your leftover almond milk!